-Does genetics have a great impact on sleep?
+Does genetics have a great impact on sleep quality?

 Sleep is critical at any age, according to scientific evidence.
 Sleep recharges the mind, recovers the body, and strengthens your well-being.